tusharc01/Microchip/README.md

 - Then he entered in MOS basics.
 Draw characteristics graph showing regions also.
 And then reason for being in saturation of MOS.
 So I explained him by drawing proper MOS internal NMOS.

 - Then i was asked to write current- voltage expression in saturation and linear region.

+- Then he asked me about Amplifier that it work in which region among these three.
+Though I was not able to answer that.
+Then he himself explained the reason for its working in saturation.

+### Round 3 (HR) - 15 min

+- Starting with what i know about my role.
+Any idea or not?
+And who has taken my second interview?.

+- Then i was asked to answer why i have taken admission in NIT Rourkela.
+And why there is a switch from Electrical to Electronics.
+So i justified with my interest.

+- Then about my family and from where do i belong.

+- At last i was asked short intro.
+From that i was asked about my current project.

+- Then she given info about job location and package etc and ended.